crlabgeorgetown/behavioral/development_instructions/repositoryStructure.md

 #### 8.5. `static/data/` ####

 Contains CSV files for all tasks and task variations.
 These CSV files contain the ordering, descriptors, and other data used to create trial screens.
-Each task, more specifically, each task various (for example, Auitory Lexical Decision and Written Lexical Decision) should have its own CSV file.
+Each task, more specifically, each task various (for example, Auditory Lexical Decision and Written Lexical Decision) should have its own CSV file.

 #### 8.7. `static/images/` ####

-Contains universal images used by intructional buttons.
+Contains universal images used by instructional buttons.
 For example, next buttons, computer mouse, checkmark, etc.

 ##### 8.7.1. `static/images/readmap/` #####